-GO-term enrichment analysis revealed that regardless of the specific phenotype, numerous subcellular compartments, pathways and cellular functions are affected (Figure 3F,G).
-Whereas granule proteins showed reduced expression levels Figure 3 I), mitochondria, the translational apparatus, ROBO receptor signaling, ER-stress and nonsense mediated decay showed increased expression levels (Figure 3H).
-No genotype-specific GO-term signature could be identified.
+Gene ontology (GO) term enrichment analysis revealed that regardless of the specific phenotype, numerous subcellular compartments, pathways, and cellular functions are affected (Figure 3F-G).
+Whereas granule proteins showed reduced expression levels (Figure 3I), mitochondria, the translational apparatus, ROBO receptor signaling, ER stress, and NMD showed increased expression levels (Figure 3H).
+No genotypespecific GO term signature could be identified.

-Next, we annotated every protein to its specific location by unifying information from uniprot, gene-ontology (GO) and the human protein atlas in addition to previously published results on the proteome of specific neutrophil compartments and made use of a proteome ruler approach to derive the total protein number and mass for each cellular compartment in patient and healthy donor neutrophils (Figure 3J - K).
+Next, we annotated every protein to its specific location by unifying information from uniprot, GO, and the human protein atlas in addition to previously published results on the proteome of specific neutrophil compartments, and made use of a proteome ruler approach to derive the total protein number and mass for each cellular compartment in patient and healthy donor neutrophils (Figure 3J-K).

 This cellular compartment-specific view confirmed that protein expression level differences between neutrophils from patients are most striking in the granule compartment, whereas differences in other subcellular compartments were less pronounced (Figure 3J).
-Specifically, SRP genotypes were characterized by a marked reduction of primary granule proteins when compared to HAX1 and ELANE mutated neutrophil granulocytes.
-(Figure 3K)
+Specifically, SRP genotypes were characterized by a marked reduction of primary granule proteins when compared with HAX1- and ELANE-mutated neutrophil granulocytes (Figure 3K).

-Since SRP-deficient yeast cells are characterized by reduced expression of proteins with strongly hydrophobic N-terminals, we analyzed the N-terminal hydrophobicity scores of the underexpressed proteins in all genotypes (Figure 3L, supplemental

-Figure 6 B-C).
-In contrast to yeast, we could not document a specific underrepresentation of proteints with hydrophobic N-terminal domains in neutrophil proteomes from patients with SRP mutations.
+Because SRP-deficient yeast cells are characterized by reduced expression of proteins with strongly hydrophobic N-terminals, we analyzed the N-terminal hydrophobicity scores of the underexpressed proteins in all genotypes (Figure 3L; supplemental Figure 6 B-C).
+In contrast to yeast, we could not document a specific underrepresentation of proteins with hydrophobic N-terminal domains in neutrophil proteomes from patients with SRP mutations.